ninjazan420/Szurubooru-Bluesky-Bot/README.md

 # Bluesky Post Automation Script

-This script automates the process of posting content from f0ck.org to Bluesky.
-It periodically fetches posts from f0ck.org, formats them, and posts them to Bluesky with the relevant information.
+This script automates the process of posting content from a running [Szurubooru-instance](https://github.com/rr-/szurubooru) to Bluesky.
+It periodically fetches posts via API, formats them, and posts them to Bluesky with the relevant information.

 ## Features

-- **Automated Posting**: Automatically posts content from f0ck.org to [our Bluesky](https://bsky.app/profile/f0ck.org).
+- **Automated Posting**: Automatically posts content from Szurubooru to [Bluesky](https://bsky.app/profile/f0ck.org).
 - **Content Formatting**: Formats the post with URLs, comments, tags, and user information.
 - **Scheduled Posting**: Posts every 6 hours or skips to the next post if no valid content is found.